Riley Exploration Permian (NYSE:REPX) Sees Strong Trading Volume on Insider Buying Activity

-Riley Exploration Permian, Inc. (NYSE:REPX – Get Free Report) shares saw strong trading volume on Monday after an insider bought additional shares in the company.
-64,882 shares changed hands during trading, a decline of 42% from the previous session’s volume of 112,589 shares.The stock last traded at $29.05 and had previously closed at $28.57.
+Riley Exploration Permian, Inc. (NYSE:REPX – Get Free Report) saw strong trading volume on Monday following insider buying activity.
+64,882 shares traded hands during trading, a decline of 42% from the previous session’s volume of 112,589 shares.The stock last traded at $29.05 and had previously closed at $28.57.

-Specifically, Director Bryan H. Lawrence sold 1,100 shares of the business’s stock in a transaction dated Tuesday, January 16th.
-The shares were sold at an average price of $23.30, for a total transaction of $25,630.00.
-Following the sale, the director now directly owns 2,197,367 shares in the company, valued at $51,198,651.10.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, major shareholder Riley Exploration Group, Llc sold 18,315 shares of the stock in a transaction on Thursday, January 11th.
-The stock was sold at an average price of $23.26, for a total transaction of $426,006.90.
-Following the completion of the sale, the insider now directly owns 2,214,565 shares of the company’s stock, valued at $51,510,781.90.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, Director Bryan H. Lawrence sold 1,100 shares of the stock in a transaction on Tuesday, January 16th.
-The stock was sold at an average price of $23.30, for a total value of $25,630.00.
-Following the sale, the director now directly owns 2,197,367 shares of the company’s stock, valued at $51,198,651.10.
+Specifically, major shareholder Riley Exploration Group, Llc sold 18,315 shares of the business’s stock in a transaction dated Thursday, January 11th.
+The stock was sold at an average price of $23.26, for a total value of $426,006.90.
+Following the transaction, the insider now owns 2,214,565 shares in the company, valued at approximately $51,510,781.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, Director Bryan H. Lawrence sold 16,098 shares of the business’s stock in a transaction dated Friday, January 12th.
+The stock was sold at an average price of $23.33, for a total value of $375,566.34.
+Following the transaction, the director now owns 2,198,467 shares in the company, valued at approximately $51,290,235.11.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, major shareholder Riley Exploration Group, Llc sold 18,315 shares of Riley Exploration Permian stock in a transaction that occurred on Thursday, January 11th.
+The shares were sold at an average price of $23.26, for a total value of $426,006.90.
+Following the completion of the sale, the insider now directly owns 2,214,565 shares in the company, valued at approximately $51,510,781.90.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 82,661 shares of company stock worth $1,962,144.
+Insiders have sold 82,661 shares of company stock worth $1,962,144 in the last quarter.
 Company insiders own 4.20% of the company’s stock.

 Riley Exploration Permian Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Thursday, February 8th.
-Stockholders of record on Thursday, January 25th were given a dividend of $0.36 per share.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 4.93%.
-The ex-dividend date of this dividend was Wednesday, January 24th.
-Riley Exploration Permian’s dividend payout ratio (DPR) is presently 25.81%.
+The company also recently declared a quarterly dividend, which was paid on Thursday, February 8th.
+Stockholders of record on Thursday, January 25th were paid a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a dividend yield of 4.93%.
+The ex-dividend date was Wednesday, January 24th.
+Riley Exploration Permian’s dividend payout ratio (DPR) is 25.81%.

-Several large investors have recently bought and sold shares of REPX.
-Charles Schwab Investment Management Inc. grew its stake in Riley Exploration Permian by 1.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 26,179 shares of the company’s stock valued at $996,000 after purchasing an additional 335 shares in the last quarter.
-Tower Research Capital LLC TRC boosted its stake in Riley Exploration Permian by 109.4% during the 1st quarter.
-Tower Research Capital LLC TRC now owns 710 shares of the company’s stock valued at $27,000 after purchasing an additional 371 shares during the period.
-Kennedy Capital Management LLC boosted its stake in Riley Exploration Permian by 0.4% during the 3rd quarter.
-Kennedy Capital Management LLC now owns 106,795 shares of the company’s stock valued at $3,395,000 after purchasing an additional 405 shares during the period.
-FMR LLC boosted its stake in Riley Exploration Permian by 68.7% during the 2nd quarter.
-FMR LLC now owns 1,331 shares of the company’s stock valued at $32,000 after purchasing an additional 542 shares during the period.
-Finally, Lazard Asset Management LLC raised its holdings in Riley Exploration Permian by 31.4% in the 3rd quarter.
-Lazard Asset Management LLC now owns 2,424 shares of the company’s stock valued at $77,000 after acquiring an additional 579 shares in the last quarter.
-58.91% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of the company.
+Charles Schwab Investment Management Inc. boosted its stake in shares of Riley Exploration Permian by 1.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 26,179 shares of the company’s stock worth $996,000 after acquiring an additional 335 shares in the last quarter.
+Tower Research Capital LLC TRC lifted its stake in Riley Exploration Permian by 109.4% in the 1st quarter.
+Tower Research Capital LLC TRC now owns 710 shares of the company’s stock valued at $27,000 after buying an additional 371 shares in the last quarter.
+Kennedy Capital Management LLC lifted its stake in Riley Exploration Permian by 0.4% in the 3rd quarter.
+Kennedy Capital Management LLC now owns 106,795 shares of the company’s stock valued at $3,395,000 after buying an additional 405 shares in the last quarter.
+FMR LLC lifted its stake in Riley Exploration Permian by 68.7% in the 2nd quarter.
+FMR LLC now owns 1,331 shares of the company’s stock valued at $32,000 after buying an additional 542 shares in the last quarter.
+Finally, Lazard Asset Management LLC lifted its stake in Riley Exploration Permian by 31.4% in the 3rd quarter.
+Lazard Asset Management LLC now owns 2,424 shares of the company’s stock valued at $77,000 after buying an additional 579 shares in the last quarter.
+Hedge funds and other institutional investors own 58.91% of the company’s stock.

 Riley Exploration Permian Company Profile